-A learning management system (LMS) is a platform that makes it easy to organize, manage, and administer your small business’ training content.
-Also commonly referred to as a training management system or learning experience platform, LMS software simplifies the administration of employee-specific and companywide training while tracking employee progress, performance, and satisfaction.
+A learning management system (LMS) is a software that makes it easy to organize, manage, and deliver your small business’ training content.
+Also commonly referred to as a training management system or learning experience platform, an LMS streamlines the administration of employee-specific and companywide training while tracking employee progress, performance, and satisfaction.
 This makes it an excellent solution for businesses in highly regulated industries and companies that prioritize employee training and growth.

-Individual employees can be assigned personal login credentials to a cloud- or software-based LMS to access unique training materials.
-Once training is underway, administrators can monitor each employee, looking at completion rates, progress (through training requirements), and performance (through online assessments).
-This data can be analyzed within the LMS or be synced with a human resources information system (HRIS) or other talent management tools to draw correlations between training and employee satisfaction, advancement, and attrition.
+Once training is underway, administrators can monitor each employee and look at completion rates, progress (through training requirements), and performance (through online assessments).
+This data can be analyzed within the LMS or synced with a human resources information system (HRIS) or other talent management tools to draw correlations between training and employee satisfaction, advancement, and attrition.

-The best LMS for your business depends on a number of factors, like budget, number of employees, and whether you’re in a highly regulated industry.
-However, there are several more common features to consider when choosing a platform.
-Some of the most helpful LMS features include the ones listed below.
+So, what should you look for in an LMS?
+The best LMS for your business depends on several factors, like budget, number of employees, and whether you’re in a highly regulated industry.
+However, there are several more common features to consider when choosing a platform, such as the ones listed below.

 Having an easy-to-use centralized learning hub means your business’ HR team and other employees can quickly and conveniently access training materials.
 Not only does this improve the learning process, but it can also cut down on the frustration that often comes with training and certification requirements.